treestack/keycloak-api-key-auth/README.md

 ## Usage

-You can now exchange the API key for tokens by sending a POST request to the Token endpoint of your realm, and Keycloak will respond with the generated tokens.
+You can now exchange the API key for tokens by sending a POST request to the Token endpoint of your realm, very similar to the vanilla ROPC grant.
+But instead of sending the username and password, we will use our API key:

 ```
 curl --location 'http://keycloak:8080/realms/your-realm/protocol/openid-connect/token' \